danielschafi/Cob2Java-Bench/worklog.md

 - also use a few smaller files (and github cobol kind of trash peobably)
 - remove simmilar cobol source files
 - Check for equivalence in stdout output and output files

+- some outputs inputs generated may not make much sense
+- Remove files that contain accept from command line

+ast vergleichen